Rustenburg, North Holland

 Rustenburg is a village in the Dutch province of North Holland.
-It is a part of the municipality of Koggenland, and lies about 5 km southeast of Heerhugowaard.
+It is a part of the municipality of Koggenland, and lies close to Ursem, about 5 km southeast of Heerhugowaard.

 The village was first mentioned in 1573 as Rustenburch, and means "quiet castle".
 It may have been a name of an inn.
 Rustenburg was home to 167 people in 1840.
 There are three wind mills in Rustenburg.